This post may contain affiliate links. Please read our disclosure policy.

 Pro tip: At the end, move the rack up and broil the chicken for the last few minutes to caramelize the bbq sauce.
 Be sure to watch it closely because as the sugars in the sauce caramelize, they can burn quickly.

 How long should you cook chicken in the oven?

-Chicken Breasts – Chicken breasts can be tricky to bake because they are very lean with little to no fat making it overcook them.
-Bake the bbq chicken in a preheated oven at 450 degrees for about 15 minutes or until the juices run clear and the internal temperature reaches 165 degrees.
+Chicken Breasts – Chicken breasts can be tricky to bake because they are very lean with little to no fat, making it easy to overcook them.
+Bake the bbq chicken in a preheated oven at 450 degrees for about 15 minutes or until the juices run clear and the internal temperature reaches 165℉.
 Baking your chicken breasts at a high temperature for a shorter amount of time ensures that they retain their moisture.

-Chicken Thighs – To bake boneless chicken thighs instead of breasts, preheat the oven to 450 degrees and just bake for a little longer, around 20-25 minutes, or until the internal temperature reaches 165 degrees in the thickest part of the chicken.
-Chicken thighs have a higher fat content so you don’t have to worry as much about them drying out.
-Bone-in chicken thighs will take an about 35-45 minutes.
+Chicken Thighs – To bake boneless chicken thighs instead of breasts, preheat the oven to 450℉ and just bake for a little longer, around 20-25 minutes, or until the internal temperature reaches 165℉ in the thickest part of the chicken.
+Chicken thighs have a higher fat ratio so you don’t have to worry as much about them drying out.
+Bone-in chicken thighs will take about 35-45 minutes.

 How do you keep BBQ chicken from drying out?

 Lean cuts of meat, like breasts, tend to dry out quickly.
 The best way to ensure they stay moist and juicy is to keep an eye on the internal temperature, which should be between 160-165 degrees when you remove it from the oven.